l0dac/A3Wasteland_Framework/README.md

 Dynamic Mission Sites
 SpyGlass
 Using more Arma3 Specfic code + no mf_compile function
+No Store Boxs to sell items, new Shop Dialogs etc

 #### Why the need to another Wasteland mission ??
 None really, i am just bored...